 Maize (Zea mays L.) is one of the most versatile emerging crops showing wider adaptability under varied agro-climatic conditions.
-Globally, maize is known as queen of cereals because it has the highest genetic yield potential among the cereals.
-It is cultivated on nearly 190 million hectares in about 165 countries having wider diversity of soil, climate, biodiversity and management practices that contributes 39.00 per cent in the global grain production.
+Globally, maize is known as the queen of cereals because it has the highest genetic yield potential among the cereals.
+It is cultivated on nearly 190 million hectares in about 165 countries having wider diversity of soil, climate, biodiversity and management practices that contributes 39.0 per cent in global grain production.

 In India, maize is grown throughout the year.
-It is predominantly a kharif crop with 85 per cent of the area under cultivation in the season.
+It is predominantly a kharif crop (the kharif cropping season is from July-October during the southwest monsoon) with 85 per cent of the area under cultivation in the season.
 Maize is the third most important cereal crop in India after rice and wheat.
 It accounts for around 10 per cent of total food grain production in the country.
 It was grown over an area of 9.38 million hectares with a production of 28.7 million tonnes during 2017-18 (www.Indiastat.com).
-In addition to source of staple food for human being and quality feed for animals, maize serves as a basic raw material as an ingredient to many industrial products which includes starch, oil, protein, alcoholic beverages, food sweeteners, pharmaceutical, cosmetic, film, textile, gum, package and paper industries etc. Karnataka rank first in the production of maize in the country followed by Madhya Pradesh Maharashtra, Bihar and Andhra Pradesh.
-Major maize growing districts in Karnataka are Koppal, Raichur, Davangere, Belagum, Haveri and Hassan.
+In addition to source of staple food for human beings and quality feed for animals, maize serves as a basic raw material as an ingredient to many industrial products which includes starch, oil, protein, alcoholic beverages, food sweeteners, pharmaceutical, cosmetic, film, textile, gum, package and paper industries, etc. Karnataka state ranks first in the production of maize in the country followed by Madhya Pradesh Maharashtra, Bihar and Andhra Pradesh.
+Major maize growing districts in Karnataka are Koppal, Raichur, Davangere, Belgaum, Haveri and Hassan.

-The Hyderabad-Karnataka region is one of the most backward regions where agriculture is dependent on rainfall and very less cultivated area have access to irrigation facility.
-In this regard majority of the area under agriculture is being cultivated under rainfed conditions.
-The present study tries to analyse the cost and return structure of maize crop in the study area.
+The Hyderabad-Karnataka region is one of the most backward regions where agriculture is dependent on rainfall and very less cultivated areas have access to irrigation facilities.
+In this regard, the majority of arable land is cultivated under rainfed conditions.
+The present study tries to analyze the cost and return structure of maize crop in rainfed conditions of Koppal district in Hyderabad-Karnataka region of Karnataka state.
 Marketing costs incurred by maize respondent farmers in the study area were also recorded.
 The findings of the study are useful to answer the queries concerning the profitability of maize crop in the area under study.